Accenture/kx.as.code/docs/Overview/Questions-and-Answers.md

 Additionally, the machines we use at work or have sitting at home are getting more powerful all the time, and not everyone has access to a cloud account, so lets use that power we have at home or at work to do more! :metal:

 ## What makes this different to other solutions?
-As this we originally envisaged this as a DevOps training/enablement environment, we didn't just want to deploy a bunch of empty tools, but to make it feel like a live project environment, with repositories and docker images already populated, and some processes in place, to demonstrate for example, topics such as container runtime security or GitOps.
+As we originally envisaged this as a DevOps training/enablement environment, we didn't just want to deploy a bunch of empty tools, but to make it feel like a live project environment, with repositories and docker images already populated, and some processes in place, to demonstrate for example, topics such as container runtime security or GitOps.

 ## Where can I deploy KX.AS.CODE?
 KX.AS.CODE can be deployed locally or in the cloud, be it a private or public cloud.
 The most tested solutions are currently OpenStack and VirtualBox.
 Here a full list of solutions we have run KX.AS.CODE on.